The search for alternating surgeries: Algorithmically searching for obtuse superbases.

-\item For each subset $\{v_1, \dots, v_{r-1}\}\subseteq V_{\rm irred}$ containing $V_2$ set and verify whether the following conditions are satisfied: \begin{enumerate} \item $v_1,\dots, v_{r-1}$ span $L$ \item $v_i\cdot v_j\leq 0$ for all $1\leq i<j\leq r$. \end{enumerate} If so, then we have found an obtuse superbase for $L$. \item If no obtuse superbase is found in the previous step, then $L$ does not admit an obtuse superbase. \end{enumerate} \end{alg} \begin{proof} It is clear that a collection of vectors satisfying the two conditions of Step~\ref{step:subset_iteration} form an obtuse superbase for $L$, so it suffices to justify why the set will find an obtuse superbase whenever one exists.
+and verify whether the following conditions are satisfied: \begin{enumerate} \item $\bv^{(1)},\dots, \bv^{(r-1)}$ span $L$ \item $\bv^{(i)}\cdot \bv^{(j)}\leq 0$ for all $1\leq i<j\leq r$. \end{enumerate} If so, then we have found an obtuse superbase for $L$. \item If no obtuse superbase is found in the previous step, then $L$ does not admit an obtuse superbase. \end{enumerate} \end{alg} \begin{proof} It is clear that a collection of vectors satisfying the two conditions of Step~\ref{step:subset_iteration} form an obtuse superbase for $L$, so it suffices to justify why the set will find an obtuse superbase whenever one exists.

 Suppose that $L$ admits an obtuse superbase $B$.
 Lemma~\ref{lem:one_reducible} shows that $B$ contains at most one reducible vector.
 Furthermore, Lemma~\ref{lem:standard_norm_twos} allows us to assume that $B$ contains $V_2$.
 Since $L$ contains no elements of norm one all the elements of $V_2$, having length two, are necessarily irreducible.
 Thus we can assume that $B$ takes the form